What insurance do you need for a leased car?

 Am I required to insure a leased or financed vehicle?

-If you lease a vehicle or owe money toward a car loan, your lessor or lender will likely require you to insure your vehicle.
+According to the Insurance Information Institute (III), if you lease a vehicle or owe money toward a car loan, your lessor or lender will likely require you to insure your vehicle.
 These requirements can include meeting state-mandated insurance requirements and any other additional insurance, like collision or comprehensive coverage.
 You might also be required to name your lessor or lender on your insurance policy.
+Find out what documents you need to get auto insurance.

 To find out the insurance requirements associated with your leased or financed vehicle, check with your lender or leasing company.